-It drains too easily and is unable to hold on to water for plants, and this can be a problem especially during the summer season.
-People who garden on chalky soil must be prepared to water and feed their garden with greater frequency than what’s necessary in other types of soil (ex.: clay and silty).
+It drains too easily and is unable to hold on to water for plants.
+This can be a problem especially during the summer season.
+People who garden on chalky soil must be prepared to water and feed their garden with greater frequency than what’s necessary in other types of soil (E.g. clay and silty).

 These soils can have a clay-like feel and appearance as mentioned – but be careful as the clay-like element might be fine calcium carbonate which makes the soil poor for planting.
 If the particles are indeed clay, that’s good news as these fine bits are known for holding onto water and nutrients very well, counteracting the chalky soil’s free draining properties.

 There are several ways to find out and determine if you have chalky soil in your garden.
 You can perform a vinegar test by placing a handful of your soil in a jar of vinegar.
 If the soil froths, it means it has chalk content and is rich in lime.

 Alternatively, you can add a handful of soil to a glass jar and fill it with water.
 Stir it well and let the particles settle for two hours, then check out the glass jar.
 Chalky soil will leave the water greyish in colour and will have a white, gritty layer of chalk fragments at the jar’s bottom.